mahlonsmith/nim-kuzu/USAGE.md

 # "The Fifth Element was released in 1997."
 ```

-Here's a much more complicated example, following a node paths:
+Here's a more elaborate example, following a node path:

 ```nim
 import